Making a call

-- You can dial a number: Simply dial the number
+- Dial a number: Simply dial the number using the keypad

-- You can call one of your favorites: Press the speed dial for the favorite that you want to call
+- Call one of your favorites: Press the contacts button and then favorites to search for the favorite that you want to call

-- You can return a call: Press to show the last 10 recent calls and select the call you want to return
+- Return a call: Press recent calls and select the call you want to return

-- You can call someone in the company’s directory: Press either or , then press and choose someone to call
+- Call someone in the company’s directory: Press contacts, then press company directory and choose someone to call

-- You can dial a video address that might be a series of letters, numbers or symbols
+- Dial a video address that might be a series of letters, numbers or symbols

 You can call using the handset, a headset, or while on speakerphone.

-You can simply dial a number as you would with any phone.
+You can dial a number as you would with any phone, using the keypad.

 You can also dial an extension number for a user in your organization, and make PSTN calls, if your organization is configured to allow this.

-You might have been given a prefix to use when you want to dial out onto the public telephone network.
+You might need a prefix to dial out onto the public telephone network.
 For example, in some companies you are told to “dial 9 for an outside line”.
-Connection from your StarLeaf endpoints to the public telephone network is an optional extra.
-For more information, contact your StarLeaf representative.
+Dialing the telephone network from your StarLeaf endpoints is an optional extra.

 To make it easier to remember in which order your contacts have been set up, you can lift up the protective plastic around the speed dials to write labels above each button.